-Welcoming Remarks of President and Vice-Chancellor William Lahey for the Celebrations for the Classes of 2020 held on Friday May 6, 2022, at the University of King's College
+Welcoming Remarks of President and Vice-Chancellor William Lahey for the Celebrations for the Classes of 2021 held on Friday, May 6, 2022, at the University of King's College

-Madame Chancellor, colleagues, family and friends, and most importantly, members of the Class of 2020.
+Madame Chancellor, colleagues, family and friends, and most importantly, members of the Class of 2021.

 Wow.
-The Class of 2020 is in the house!
-Even more amazingly, the sun is shining warmly on May 6 in Halifax!
+The Class of 2021 is in the house!
+And even more remarkably, the sun is shining warmly in Halifax on May 6!